geekzy/tiapp-como/README.md

 UI created using `UIShortcut.js` which is accessed either via `Como.loadUI()` or `require('/lib/Como/UIShortcut')` will have method `on(*event name*, *action/function*, *parameters*)` which is act as alias of method `addEventListener` with action aware ability.

-*So you won't likely need to use `addEventListener` anymore, unless to listen event as Application Level Events (using `Ti.App.addEventListener`).*
+*So you won't likely need to use `addEventListener` anymore, unless to listen to Application Level Events (using `Ti.App.addEventListener`).*

 ```js
 var btn = new UI.button({